phantomics/april/README.md

 ## Thanks to:

-Tamas K. Papp, creator of [array-operations](https://github.com/tpapp/array-operations), of which April makes heavy use.
+Tamas K. Papp, creator of [array-operations](https://github.com/tpapp/array-operations), the basis for some of April's early function implementations.

 Max Rottenkolber, creator of [MaxPC](https://github.com/eugeneia/maxpc), the heart of April's parsing engine.